ktangsali/physicsnemo-sym/docs/user_guide/basics/lid_driven_cavity_flow.rst

    data), pred (model's inference) on the chosen points.
 For example, the ``./validators/validator.vtp`` contains variables like ``true_u``, ``true_v``, ``true_p``, and ``pred_u``, ``pred_v``, ``pred_p``
    corresponding to the true and the network predicted values for the variables :math:`u`, :math:`y`, and :math:`p`.
-   Figure :numref:`fig-val-vs-train-1` shows the comparison between true and Modulus Sym predicted values of such variables.
+   Figure :numref:`fig-val-vs-train-1` shows the comparison between true and PhysicsNeMo Sym predicted values of such variables.

 .. _fig-val-vs-train-1: